HandsOn Design Jackson Hole architect

 History & Philosophy

-What motivated me to become an architect was watching my cabinetmaker father in his study, drawing up the next kitchen he was going to build, then working in the shop and seeing that image turn into a physical reality.
-I thought it was fascinating to be a part of that process.
-I just took that experience to the next level: designing whole structures.
+What motivated me to become an architect was watching my cabinetmaker father , drawing up the next project he was going to build, then working with him in this shop, turning that image turn into reality.
+In my practice I've expanded that experience to the creation of whole structures.

 Paul Duncker, AIA